 When building a PC, two questions come first: How much to spend and which components to pick?
 This guide will answer both and explain what to take into account when picking parts for every category of PC components.
 This is for you if you want to modify a build created by the recommender, or if you want to select everything manually.

-Throughout the text you will see me recommending the components of this build:
+Throughout the guide you will see me recommend the components of this build:

-It is our current reference build, containing the componenents we think you should pick when there are no special requirements and you want an optimal balance between performance, ugpradeability and price.
+It is a current reference build, containing componenents you should pick when there are no special requirements and you want a good balance between performance, ugpradeability (currently limited) and price.
 Buy this if it fits your budget, if not - or if you want the details - read on.

 The processor decides how fast the PC will be.
 It does the computations which are the core of the work of a PC.
 When selecting a processor, the most important factors are: